Installation

 Some integration tests require Docker to run, for example to test the Timescale history provider.
 If Docker is not available, those tests will be skipped.

-3. Get the distribution ZIP file at distribution/assembly/target/gateway.zip
+3. The distribution ZIP file will be generated at distribution/assembly/target/gateway.zip

 unzip sensinact.zip